roasted root vegetables with spring herbs

 Description

-This side dish is a favorite all winter long and into the spring.
-Today I made a mix of root vegetables and added in some whole Brussels sprouts.
-I roasted everything together then tossed it with fresh tender spring herbs and lemon zest.
+This simple side is a mix of roasted root vegetables and Brussels sprouts.
+I roasted everything together then tossed it with fresh herbs and lemon zest for fresh flavor.

 Ingredients